 Cons of Being a Digital Nomad in Tokyo

 The language barrier is the problem you will face in any part of Japan.
 You probably need to learn essential words or basic conversation to conveniently live without obstacles.
 On the other hand, you can download a google translator or other apps to help you out.
-Although Japanese barely speak English, they are kind and helpful.
+Despite the popularity of teaching English in Japan, most Japanese still barely speak English, they are kind and helpful.
 As long as you approach them with good manner, they will be willing to give you a hand.

 When it comes to renting, The name of Tokyo appears on the world’s expensive list.
 For such a small space, you would spend more than you expect.
 Deposit money is also required, which is included fire insurance, agent commission, guarantee fee, and key money.
 So you have to be well-prepared for where you would be staying as it has to be something you need to pay early in advance.